dmitriilezine/DIAD-Lab/DIAD Lab/readme.md

 </a>

 ## Notice/Warning
-* This template is designed for a lab environment and demonstration purposes.
+* This solution is designed for a lab environment and demonstration purposes.